plioi/plioi.github.io/_posts/2013-06-05-the-sincerest-form-of-flattery.markdown

 In order to mimic xUnit, we first have to tell Fixie how to find [Fact] methods.
 Then, we'll need to tell it to find all of the IUseFixture&lt;T&gt; declarations to construct the shared instances of whatever type was provided as the "T".
 After that prep work, we can start the actual test lifecycle: for each [Fact] method, we want to construct an instance of the test class, inject the T objects into that instance, call the [Fact], and call Dispose().
 After performing that cycle for each [Fact], we need to clean up the shared instances of the Ts.

 Here's the Fixie Convention class which accomplishes this lifecycle.
-The details have been omitted to focus on the Convention API, but the <a href="https://github.com/plioi/fixie/blob/7fa012d1c63016b7b2e6061fa91cca90fbbc3326/src/Fixie.Samples/xUnitStyle/CustomConvention.cs">xUnit-style CustomConvention class</a> can be found on GitHub under the Samples namespace:
+The details have been omitted to focus on the Convention API, but the [xUnit-style CustomConvention class](https://github.com/plioi/fixie/blob/7fa012d1c63016b7b2e6061fa91cca90fbbc3326/src/Fixie.Samples/xUnitStyle/CustomConvention.cs) can be found on GitHub under the Samples namespace:

 {% gist 5710922 %}